13thdemarch/g7-7588-hackintosh/README.md

 <summary><strong>Other Configuration</strong></summary>

 ### USB
-* From this version, I support the USB map for Intel Wireless card only.
-If you're using Broadcom card, please check the folder with included the USB map kext for Broadcom card.
+* There is a folder which includes USB mapping kext for both Intel and Broadcom card.
+By default, I use USB mapping kext for Intel card in EFI folders.
 * The G7 7588 DSDT table has a few incorrect USB properties, but we can inject the correct properties via the kext which I've already mapped.

 | Name | Port | Type     | Visible | Description |